 Spring (March–May) or fall (September–November) offer milder temperatures (60–80°F).
 Avoid summer’s extreme heat and winter’s cold nights.

-Contact ranger stations or check recent trail reports on forums like Bikepacking.com.
-Carry a filter and 1 gallon/day, planning routes around verified sources.
+Call the ranger station or check fresh trail reports on Bikepacking.com.
+Carry a filter and plan around verified sources; 1 gallon a day is a solid baseline.

 Beginners can start with shorter routes (e.g., 50–100 miles) in less remote areas, like parts of the Arizona Trail, after learning basic bike maintenance and navigation.